frappe/erpnext_documentation/user/manual/en/CRM/customer.md

 #### 2.1 Multiple Contacts and Addresses

-[Contacts](/docs/user/manual/en/CRM/contact) and [Addresses](/docs/user/manual/en/CRM/address) are stored separately so that you can attach multiple Contacts or Addresses to the a customer.
+[Contacts](/docs/user/manual/en/CRM/contact) and [Addresses](/docs/user/manual/en/CRM/address) are stored separately so that you can attach multiple Contacts or Addresses to the customer.

 #### 2.2 Default Currency and Price List
 ERPNext supports [Multiple Currencies](/docs/user/manual/en/accounts/multi-currency-accounting) and [Price Lists](/docs/user/manual/en/setting-up/price-lists).